 Through five web development courses, you’ll gain skills to start or advance a career as a web developer.
 You’ll learn to build dynamic websites that deliver content in a variety of formats for computers, smartphones, tablets, and the next “it” device.
 Beginning with the fundamentals of website development, you’ll build a foundation through advanced study on topics like XML, Ajax, and database applications.

-Web development courses—available online
+Web development courses: online and on-campus options

-Getting started on the web technologies certificate
+Earning the web technologies certificate

 - Take all five courses for graduate credit.